rdbatch02/RedDirect/README.md

 RedDirect
 =========

-Simple Safari extension to open subreddits by name
+Simple Safari extension to open subreddits by name.
+Either click the button corresponding to how you wish to open your desired subreddit, or hit the enter button.
+By default, enter will open in a new tab, but this functionality can be changed in the extension settings (within Safari settings).

 Hopefully will get ported to Chrome and Firefox in the near future